Is Site Audit a Replacement for Semrush or Ahrefs?

 - Client had green accessibility score in Semrush

-- Scan flagged: 11 WCAG violations (form labels not associated with inputs, insufficient color contrast on CTA buttons, keyboard navigation broken on custom dropdowns)
+- Site Audit flagged: 11 WCAG violations (form labels not associated with inputs, insufficient color contrast on CTA buttons, keyboard navigation broken on custom dropdowns)

 3. Real Device Testing (iOS Safari, Android Chrome)